MrMitch17/yeticontroller/strategy.md

 - Regular check-ins with engineers to ensure project is on track.
 - Regular check-ins with project stakeholders to communicate progress.

+### Acceptance Testing and Hand-off
+In this final phase, we will validate and test all functions and look for user testing and that they can manage the infrastructure and deployments themselves.

+- Demonstrations of KT
+- Documents and Readme's Reviewed and Accepted
+- SOWs Reviewed and Signed off on.